 Possums look like fearsome warriors, with a large mouth and a tail like a giant rat.
 Possums have 50 teeth, more than any North American mammal, and sharp claws.
 They are not particularly aggressive, but like any animal, if cornered, they will defend themselves.
 They do sometimes play possum, but have been known to act aggressively.
 Never take a chance, always call a professional.
 They can also spread parasites and diseases through their droppings and saliva.

 Yes, prevention is always a good approach.
 You can keep your yard clean, keep your house sealed shut so that there are no entry points that encourage the possums from entering your attic, and you can keep pet food indoors, because these animals are notorious scavengers.

 Opossums are unique for several reasons.
 They are the only North American marsupials.
 This means that females have a pouch on the belly where the young, up to 13, are carried and nourished for a time after their birth.
 Opossums also have a prehensile tail, from which they can occasionally hang.
 They are also well known for “playing possum”, or feigning death, a defense tactic.
 Adult possums are typically about two feet long and about ten pounds.
 They are omnivorous, and will eat almost anything, including carrion and garbage.
 Opossums are slow, but excellent climbers, and will live in attics.
 They will also live under sheds or decks.
 They have a very strong immune system, but seldom live more than three years.
 They are nocturnal.

 Nuisance opossum concerns

-The opossum removal complaints received are usually due to one of four reasons:
+The possum trapping and removal calls that we get are usually due to one of four reasons: